The Red Canyon offers a stunning hike in southern Israel. Moreover, the trail is short, circular, free, and you can reach it by bus.

 Opening Hours

 You can visit this Nature Reserve during the daytime.
-And since it is very close to the border with Egypt, you can be only in authorized campgrounds after dark.
-Furthermore, since you have to finish the trail before dark, you have to start it at least two hours before the sunset.
+And since it is very close to Egypt’s border, you can only be in authorized campgrounds after dark.
+Furthermore, since you have to finish the trail before dark, you must start it at least two hours before sunset.
 And this leads us to the next question.

 Regarding the time of day, I would suggest coming early.
 The earlier, the better.
-I advise early morning since first of all, it is not as hot during those hours.
+I advise early morning since, first of all, it is less hot during those hours.
 And secondly, there will be fewer people.
 Significant parts of this trail go through the narrow canyon and include multiple ladders.
-Thus, if you get stuck after a big group of people that makes selfies every several meters, the hike will take more time than expected.
+Thus, if you get stuck after a big group of people that take selfies every several meters, the hike will take more time than expected.

 The photos you will see in this post are from our last visit.
-It was on a sunny day in December, and we started the hike at 8 am.
+On a sunny day in December, we started the hike at 8:00.

-How Much Time Does The Red Canyon Trail Take?
+How Much Time Does The Red Canyon Track Take?

-The short loop trail, as I described it above, took us 1.5 hours.
+As I described above, the short loop track took us 1.5 hours.
 Depending on your speed, the number of people, and photographs, this trail should take 1 – 2 hours.

-And now I will show you the short loop trail, which starts with the green path at the parking.
+And now, I will show you the short loop track, which starts with the green path at the parking.

 Shani stream, which originates in Egypt, undercuts colorful sandstone and creates the Red Canyon.
 When the volcanic granite rock erodes, its quartz survives mechanical wear and chemical decomposition.
 Sandstone is made of those same surviving quartz crystals, and its red color derives from the presence of iron compounds.

 The trail inside the narrow canyon is not long, and it took us about twenty minutes to pass it (this includes my photo and video stops).
-When you exit the canyon’s narrow part, you will see signs (bottom left) that tell you to turn right.
-These signs lead you towards the black trail.
+When you exit the canyon’s narrow part, you will see signs (bottom left in the following picture) that tell you to turn right.
+These signs lead you toward the black trail.

 Black Trail

-The black trail leads back along the canyon’s upper rim (while the green one passes inside).
+The black trail leads back along the canyon’s upper rim (while the green passes inside).

 After climbing the ladder from the previous photo, you will go to the top of the narrow canyon.